unjs/jiti/README.md

 Runtime Typescript and ESM support for Node.js.

 > [!IMPORTANT]
-> This is the support branch for jiti v1.
-Check out [jiti/main](https://github.com/unjs/jiti/tree/main) for the latest version and [unjs/jiti#174](https://github.com/unjs/jiti/issues/174) for the roadmap.

-> [!IMPORTANT]
 > This is the development branch for jiti v2.
 Check out [jiti/v1](https://github.com/unjs/jiti/tree/v1) for latest stable docs and [unjs/jiti#174](https://github.com/unjs/jiti/issues/174) for the v2 roadmap.

 ## Features